 Methods of Payment

-Many UK importers carefully consider their purchases and may seek special trade finance arrangements.
+Many UK importers may seek special trade finance arrangements.

 Normal practice has been for payments to be made on open account, payment in advance, letter of credit, documentary draft, or consignment.
 British buyers will typically ask for credit on 60, 90, or 180-day terms, depending on what is accepted practice in the industry.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

 There are many British and foreign-owned banks and financial institutions based in London.
 There are more U.S.-owned banks operating branches and subsidiaries in London than there are on Wall Street.
 In addition, many of the smaller U.S. banks have correspondent relationships with one or more of the major British banks, and those UK correspondents can provide financial services for exporters and investors.

 Foreign Exchange Controls

 There are no exchange controls restricting the transfer of funds into or out of the UK, although anyone carrying the equivalent of £10,000 or more in cash when entering the UK must declare it.

 The many U.S. banks operating in the UK are generally members of UK Finance and the Association of Foreign Banks.

 For additional information, visit the U.S. Department of State Investment Climate Statements.